paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Fantastic set of icons!

-    Just one request from my side would be: (since there's already a Nike+ one)
+    Just one request from my side would be: (since there’s already a Nike+ one)

     Dailymile